Firestorm (EP): Reception and impact

 The song "Firestorm" drew controversy for its extremist lyrics.
 As stated by Greg Bennick, "Maximum Rocknroll and other people on the scene got upset. [...]
 Was Earth Crisis saying they were going to round up drug dealers, block by block?
 You would imagine them walking down the streets in jackboots [which are often associated with totalitarianism].
 But in no way is that what they were suggesting.
 To me, they were on the path of righteousness and compassion, and that appealed to me."
 Some people criticized its simple structure as well; according to guitarist Scott Crouse they "alluded to us not being able to play or write anything with substance," which "subconscious[ly]" led the band to write more complex music on the next album.
 By the same token, others acclaimed its straightforwardness, including MetalSucks who regarded it as "a Mondrian/Rothko-like masterpiece of restraint" and Brian Cook stating that its "mosh-tastic songwriting" was "genius".
 The track has since been called a straight edge anthem and become Earth Crisis' best-known song.

 Several authors describe Firestorm as a landmark release in hardcore punk for its introduction of metal elements and militant eco-political lyrics, which in turn inspired numerous bands.
 In 2000, it was chosen as one of the "Best Hardcore Punk Singles of the 90s" by Maximumrocknroll, with columnist Max Ward proclaiming: "I think that record changed everything in hardcore.
 Good recording, confrontational."
 According to MetalSucks, the title song "defined 90s hardcore" and has one of the best breakdowns of all time.
 Reba Meyers of Code Orange called Firestorm the record that changed her life.
 The ring name of late professional wrestler Adam Firestorm was based on the song.

-"Firestorm" has been covered by Refused, Botch, Maroon and Embrace Today.
+"Firestorm" has been covered by Refused, and Maroon.
 Maroon quotes it in their animal liberation song "24HourHate" of 2006.
-Ska punk band Link 80 quotes it in their 1997 song "DimeStore Hoods".

 Other bands parodied the over-the-top militance of "Firestorm", including the songs "Firestorm, My Ass" by Propagandhi (which compares it to Kristallnacht), "In Defense of All Life" by Good Clean Fun and "Get the Kid with the Sideburns" by Reversal of Man.
 In retrospective interviews, Propagandhi vocalist Chris Hannah expressed admiration for the uncompromising animal liberation message of Earth Crisis and the vegan straight edge scene.